emartech/google-big-query-js/README.md

-# big-query-js
+# google-big-query
-Helper library to easily use BigQuery in NodeJS
+Helper library to easily use Google BigQuery in NodeJS